refaktor/rye-website/content/meet_rye/basics/assignment.md

 ## Inline use

 Everything in Rye returns a value.
-Use of Set-words also return the assigned value, so they could be used _inline_ of expreee.
+Use of set-words also return the assigned value, so they could be used _inline_ within an expression.

 ```clojure
 fruits: 100 + apples: 12 + 21